acaf02/lumus-solem/README.md

 # lumus-solem
-This repository contains the source code for the lumus solem e-commerce.
+This repository contains the frontend source code for the lumus solem e-commerce.